spinnaker/spinnaker.github.io/guides/user/get-started/index.md

    In fact, create all the pipelines you need to deploy the service or services covered by the application, in whatever ways you want to deploy.

-   Find out more [here in the Managing pipelines guide](/guides/user/pipeline/managing-pipelines/).
+   Learn more [here in the Managing pipelines guide](/guides/user/pipeline/managing-pipelines/).

 1. [Run your pipeline](/guides/user/pipeline/triggers/) to deploy your service